rparak/rparak/README.md

 # 🙋‍♂️ About me ...

 As a researcher specializing in industrial artificial intelligence, robotics, and simulation, I develop AI-driven solutions to tackle complex engineering challenges and enhance the efficiency of industrial processes.
-My Ph.D. research at Brno University of Technology focused on advancing industrial robotics methods in alignment with the Industry 4.0 concept.
+My Ph.D. research at Brno University of Technology focused on advancing industrial robotics methods in alignment with the principles of Industry 4.0.
+This research laid the foundation for my ongoing work in developing AI-driven methods to enhance efficiency and flexibility in autonomous systems for industrial applications.

 With extensive experience leading research projects, mentoring researchers and engineers, and fostering international collaboration, I am committed to pushing the boundaries of technological innovation through cutting-edge AI methods in industrial applications.